That Secret 37 x 35 ©

 In The News

-I have added two new classes.
-My offerings are technique workshops that will encourage students to learn how to incorporate originality into their quilts.
+Two new classes have been added to my offerings.
+Classes are technique workshops that will encourage students to learn how to incorporate originality into their quilts.
 I will work with a guild to personalize classes that are complimentary to their members skills.

 Don't forget to visit my gallery for a colorful experience and contact me with any interest in my work.
-Pieces are available for sale and exhibit.
+Pieces are available for sale and exhibition.